apache/arrow/docs/source/python/data.rst

    table
    table.num_rows

-The table's columns are instances of :class:`~.Column`, which is a container for one or more arrays of the same type.
+The table's columns are instances of :class:`~.ChunkedArray`, which is a container for one or more arrays of the same type.

 .. ipython:: python

    c = table[0]
    c
-   c.data
-   c.data.num_chunks
-   c.data.chunk(0)
+   c.num_chunks
+   c.chunk(0)

 As you'll see in the :ref:`pandas section <pandas_interop>`, we can convert these objects to contiguous NumPy arrays for use in pandas: